edhelas/atomtopubsub/README.md

 ## About AtomToPubsub

-AtomToPubsub is a simple Python script that parses Atom feeds and pushes the entries to a designated [XMPP Pubsub Node](http://xmpp.org/extensions/xep-0060.html)
+AtomToPubsub is a simple Python script that parses Atom + RSS feeds and pushes the entries to a designated [XMPP Pubsub Node](http://xmpp.org/extensions/xep-0060.html)

 ## Requirements